 UC Irvine Medical Center is dedicated to achieving the highest surgical quality outcomes.
-Multidisciplinary performance improvement system is actively leading evidence-based strategies on surgical site infection (SSI) prevention.
-Standardized perioperative patient care pathways and order sets have been implemented to best practices adherence assure organization-wide.
-Ongoing thorough monitoring of compliance with SSI prevention practices (bundles) has been conducted by different levels of the organization in order to assure high adherence and identify opportunities for improvement.
+Multidisciplinary performance improvement system actively leads evidence-based strategies on surgical site infection (SSI) prevention.
+Standardized perioperative patient care pathways and order sets have been implemented to ensure adherence to best practices the organization.
+Ongoing, across thorough monitoring of compliance with SSI prevention practices (bundles) is conducted at various organizational levels to ensure high adherence and identify opportunities for improvement.
 Data is used to drive practice and process changes to eliminate the risk of SSIs.

-Colon SSI - Colon Surgical Site Infection:
+• Colon SSI - Colon Surgical Site Infection:

-An infection (usually bacteria) that occurs after a person has colorectal surgery that occurs at the body site where the surgery took place.
-While some involve only the skin, others are more serious and can involve tissues under the skin, organs, or implanted material.
-The value shown above is a Standardized Infection Ratio (SIR), which is the ratio of observed-to-expected infections during the measure period.
-SIRs below 1.00 indicate that the observed number of infections during the measure period was lower than would be expected under normal conditions, whereas values above 1.00 indicate that the observed number of infections was higher than expected.
+An infection (usually bacterial) that occurs after a person has colorectal surgery that occurs at the body site where the surgery took place.
+While some involve only the skin, others are more serious and can affect tissues under the skin, organs, or implanted material.
+The value shown above is a Standardized Infection Ratio (SIR), which is the ratio of observed-to-expected infections during the measurement period.
+SIRs below 1.00 indicate that the observed number of infections was lower than would be expected under normal conditions, whereas values above 1.00 indicate that the observed number of infections was higher than expected.

-Some, but not all patient-specific risk factors are included in the adjustment of the SIR for these types of infections.
-However, not all relevant risk factors are included (e.g., trauma, emergency procedures).
-Hence, the SIRs for hospitals performing more complex procedures or with larger volumes of trauma or emergency procedures may not be adequately adjusted to account for those patient-specific risk factors.
+Some, but not all, patient-specific risk factors are included in the adjustment of the SIR for these types of infections.
+However, not all relevant risk factors are included (e.g., complex trauma, emergency procedures).
+Hence, the SIRs for hospitals performing more complex procedures or with larger volumes of polytrauma or emergency procedures may not be adequately adjusted to account for those patient-specific risk factors.